Shifts-Project/shifts/weather/README.md

 ## Getting Started

-`tutorial.ipynb` walks through the steps for:
+`tutorial.ipynb` provides an example of how to impelement a baseline using the method from [Uncertainty Estimation in Gradient Boosting via Ensembles](https://arxiv.org/pdf/2006.10562.pdf).
+It walks through the following steps:
 1. Repository download
 2. Data download
 3. Data loading